CRA VOLUNTARY DISCLOSURE PROGRAM (VDP) in Canada

 Can the CRA go back ten years?

 In most cases, the CRA will go back three years to review information on your taxes to correct any discrepancies.
-The agency can go back further than 3 years if they believe that fraud has occurred and that a taxpayer has misrepresented themselves through carelessness or willful neglect.
+The agency can go back further than three years if they believe that fraud has occurred and that a taxpayer has misrepresented themselves through carelessness or willful neglect.